loresoft/HashGate/samples/Sample.JavaScript/README.md

 # JavaScript HMAC Authentication Sample Client

-This sample demonstrates how to implement HMAC authentication in JavaScript/Node.js for communicating with an ASP.NET Core API using the `AspNetCore.HmacAuthentication` library.
+This sample demonstrates how to implement HMAC authentication in JavaScript/Node.js for communicating with an ASP.NET Core API using the `HashGate.AspNetCore` library.

 ## Prerequisites